ietf-wg-asdf/SDF/sdf.md

 If no defaultnamespace setting is given, the SDF definition file does not contribute to a global namespace.
-As the defaultnamespace gives a namespace short name, its presence requires a namespace map contains a mapping for that namespace short name.
+As the defaultnamespace gives a namespace short name, its presence requires a namespace map that contains a mapping For that namespace short name.

 If no namespace map is given, no short names for namespace URIs are set up, and no defaultnamespace can be given.